Croatian Food – Discovering the delicious food of Croatia

 Pršut i sir – ham and cheese

 This is a popular Croatian dessert of a layer cake similar to a millefeuille and filled with custard or vanilla cream.
+Kremšnite is the Croatian version and is popular throughout the Balkans and Central Europe like Hungary, Romania, Serbia, and Slovakia.

+Coastal Croatia has some of the finest seafood in Europe.
 The town of Ston, not far from Dubrovnik Croatia, is renowned for its oysters which are farmed in the sea just outside of Old Town.

 A rich seafood stew that usually involves the catch of the day and is served all year round.
 The stew also includes onions and tomatoes like an Italian cioppino.
 The stew is served with polenta to soak up that lovely broth.

-A very simple dish made from chard, onions and parsley with a simple dough.
+A very simple vegan dish made from chard, onions and parsley with a simple dough.
 In 2016, the European Commission listed soparnik as a non-material national heritage of Croatia

 Soparnik comes from the region of Poljica on the Dalmation coast near the town of Split and there is a festival at the end of July where families present their Soparniks to win the prize of the best in Poljica.